 Max Boot is now writing two books for Norton/Liveright: a biography of Ronald Reagan and a biography of General Edward Lansdale, the legendary Cold War counterinsurgent.

 Max Boot has served as an adviser to U.S. commanders in Iraq and Afghanistan.
-He was also a senior foreign policy adviser to John McCain’s presidential campaign in 2007-2008 and a defense policy adviser to Mitt Romney’s campaign in 2011-2012.
+He was also a senior foreign policy adviser to John McCain’s presidential campaign in 2007-2008, a defense policy adviser to Mitt Romney’s campaign in 2011-2012, and an adviser to various Republican candidates running in 2016.

 Max Boot is a frequent public speaker and guest on radio and television news programs, both at home and abroad.
 He has lectured on behalf of the U.S. State Department and at many military institutions, including the Army, Navy, and Air War Colleges, the Australian Defense College, the John F. Kennedy Special Warfare School, and West Point.